Affordable, unlimited data is the need most often expressed by RVers we talk with, so we're constantly tracking the options.

 - Cricket Wireless: A prepaid brand owned by AT&T, has an unlimited data plan for smartphones that is always slowed to 8 mbps speeds (very suitable for most online tasks, including streaming video).
 However, they are very clear that they do not allow any mobile hotspot use with the plan, and they are making moves to thwart unauthorized use as mobile hotspots.

-- 4G Antenna Shop: Occasionally has a Cricket and AT&T data only plans - check for current options.
+- 4G Antenna Shop: Occasionally has a Cricket and AT&T data only plans - check for current options, or give them a call (sometimes they have a wait list for the AT&T lines if you're a current customer of their T-Mobile based service.)

-- Mobile Hotspot / Tethering: Unlimited tethering is included at 3G (512 kbps) speeds.
-Customers can upgrade to One+ for $25 extra per line per month, and get full high speed tethering.
+- Mobile Hotspot / Tethering: The carrier now includes the first 10GB of mobile hotspot at full speed, and then drops to 3G speeds afterwards (512 kbps).
+Customers can upgrade to One+ International for $25 extra per line per month, and get full high speed tethering (and 3G speeds internationally).
 However, the carrier reserves the right to de-prioritize mobile hotspot use over on device use, and high data users who are primarily using the plan for tethering may be contacted by the carrier to discuss options.

 Customers who have an existing Simple Choice unlimited plan are grandfathered in, and will need to opt into the new T-Mobile One plan.
 These older Simple Choice unlimited plans included optional Binge On (video optimization) and 14GB of mobile hotspot use at high speed, but tethering usage will be slowed down.